NetickNetworking/NetickForUnity/README.md

 https://discord.com/invite/uV6bfG66Fx

 ## Support
-Please consider supporting me on Patreon so we are able to keep working on and improving Netick! https://www.patreon.com/user?u=82493081
+Please consider supporting us on Patreon or here in GitHub so we are able to keep working on and improving Netick! https://www.patreon.com/user?u=82493081

 Enjoy!